 TAKING YOU TO THE NEXT LEVEL THE PADI SCUBA DIVER PROGRAM GIVES YOU A SAFE AND EXCITING CONTINUATION THROUGH THE UNDERWATER WORLD OF SCUBA DIVING.

-PADI Scuba Diver Description
+Why PADI Scuba Diver Course?

 The PADI scuba diver course is ideal for people that want to obtain a diving certification but don’t have time to complete the open water course, or just aren’t sure if they are ready for the open water course.
 It invites these divers to experience diving and encourages them to continue training to the open water diver level and beyond if they wish.
 The scuba diver course is also a good way to introduce children to the underwater world and begin their adventure.